Priory Glasgow reports big increase in patient numbers

 Marco Bannerman, Hospital Director at Priory Hospital Glasgow said: "Although there has been a recession and things are very tight for many, it appears that people are prioritising their mental health more than ever."

 "Although many of our private patients are treated for addictions, this is by no means exclusive.
 Our specialist teams of consultants, therapists and nurses have the expertise and experience to treat most psychiatric conditions.
-These include depression, anxiety, post-traumatic stress disorder (PTSD), obsessive compulsive disorder (OCD), and all major acute psychiatric illnesses."
+These include treatment for depression, anxiety, post-traumatic stress disorder (PTSD), obsessive compulsive disorder (OCD), and all major acute psychiatric illnesses."

 "Many people believe that private hospital treatment is beyond their means but we have flexible pricing designed to assist people to seek the help they need.
 The increase in patient numbers is testament to the fact that people are willing to finance treatment for potentially serious conditions that affect their quality of life."